weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 **Q. What is the difference between apps and profiles?**

-**A.** [Profiles][profiles] provide a standard way to package, find, install, define and resolve dependencies, upgrade, version, and configure Kubernetes workloads.
-They can be composed of yaml manifests, helm charts, and other profiles.
-Profiles generally are system-level workloads and are primarily referenced from the `system` directory.
-Apps are a collection of yaml manifests or a helm chart.
-Apps are typically user workloads deployed to clusters and primarily referenced from the `user` directory.
-Another way to think about them is `system` is similar to `/usr/bin` while `user` is similar to `/usr/local/bin`.

 **Q. I keep all my application manifests in a mono repo using tags for releases.
 How can I control what application version is deployed to what cluster?**

 **A.** Each application in the wego directory within the wego repo will have a git source and Kustomization.
 The git source will refer to your mono repo plus a repo ref (commit sha, tag, branch).
 The Kustomization file will refer to the path to your application manifests.
 Your clusters will have a git source and Kustomization pointing to the wego repo and the path of the application.